-The Chinese Radical Decks
+Using the Chinese Radical Decks for Language Learning

 Back at the end of February, I posted my Japanese Radical Deck.
-That was meant to help Japanese students build a framework so that they could actually remember Japanese kanji.
+That was meant to help Japanese students build a framework so that they could actually remember Japanese Kanji.
 In the comments thread, there was a fair bit of discussion as to how to modify that deck to make it work for Mandarin or Cantonese.

 In the meantime, a reader, Peter Membrey, contacted us and asked if he could commission something related to Cantonese.
 We found someone who could modify our Japanese deck for Cantonese and Mandarin, and poof!
-We now have 3 new, fancy radical decks:
+We now have 3 new, fancy radical decks.

-- Simplified Characters, Mandarin (Used in Mainland China)
+- Simplified Characters, Mandarin (used in Mainland China)

-- Traditional Characters, Mandarin (Used in Taiwan, Hong Kong, Macau and by most overseas Chinese)
+- Traditional Characters, Mandarin (used in Taiwan, Hong Kong, Macau, and by most overseas Chinese)

 - Traditional Characters, Cantonese